denten-books/plain-text/main.md

 device would receive input by means of a paper ribbon containing discrete symbolic inputs.
 At its bare minimum, the device would need only the ribbon, a means of "reading," and the means of "writing," the symbols onto the tape.
-Mechanically, its movement could be restricted to simple left/right progression along tape.
-What makes it a *universal* Turing machine is its ability to internalize the symbol as part of its mechanism.
+Mechanically, its movement could be restricted to one axis or to the movement of the tape through he machine.
+What makes such a device a *universal* Turing machine is its ability to internalize the symbol as part of its mechanism.
 The symbolic input can symbolize computable data (letters and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.
 In fact, the Turing machine does not properly differentiate between content and control code .
 Its internal state (Turing purposefully uses terms of sentient awareness throughout) "is determined by m-configuration *q<sub>n</sub>* and the scanned symbol [@turing1936, 231]."
 In other words, whatever initial configuration the physical mechanism is in, its next state is defined by the its initial configuration and the scanned symbol.
 The material